 A well designed passenger terminal, in terms of size and layout, contributes to the efficiency of an airport's operation and for the passenger, a less stressful travel experience.
-These factors should be of prime consideration in designing and building a new passenger terminal at STS.
-Typically, the space requirements of a terminal facility are a function of peak hour demand activity, which is determined from the seating capacity and boarding load factors of aircraft serving the airport.1 Currently, the Bombardier Q-400 with a seating capacity of 76 passenger seats is the only regularly scheduled commercial airliner using the Airport.2 In the future it is anticipated that larger aircraft (from 100 to 135 passenger seats) may use the Airport.
+These factors should be of prime consideration in designing and building a new passenger terminal at the Airport.
+Typically, the space requirements of a terminal facility are a function of peak hour demand activity, which is determined from the seating capacity and boarding load factors of aircraft serving the airport.
+Currently, the Bombardier Q-400 with a seating capacity of 76 passenger seats is the only regularly scheduled commercial airliner using the Airport.
+In the future it is anticipated that larger aircraft (from 100 to 150 passenger seats) may use the Airport.
 This analysis uses the 104-seat Embraer ERJ 190 to represent future conditions.
 Table 4-1 summarizes projected peak hour passenger levels for current conditions and two projected future scenarios.

-Table 4-1

-Projected Peak Hour Total Passengers
+Table 4-1 Projected Peak Hour Total Passengers

-Scenario Peak Hour Enplaned Passengers Peak Hour Deplaned Passengers Peak Hour Total Passengers

 1 Q-400 (Current) 76 76 152

 Projected

 2 Q-400 152 152 304

-2 ERJ 190 & 1 Q-400 J 190 & 1 Q-400 284 568
+2 ERJ 190 & 1 Q-400 284 284 568